semanticdata/voicemail-transcriber/README.md

 2. Open your web browser and navigate to the provided URL
 3. Upload an MP3 file using the file uploader
+4. Click "Transcribe Audio" to process the voicemail
+5. Fill in the metadata form (caller, address, phone, notes)
-4. Wait for the transcription process to complete
+6. Save the transcription to add it to your history
-5. View the transcribed text
+7. Access saved transcriptions in the sidebar
+8. Download transcriptions as text files for record keeping

 ## How It Works

 The application:

 1. Accepts MP3 file uploads
+2. Provides audio playback functionality
-2. Converts MP3 to WAV format temporarily
+3. Converts MP3 to WAV format temporarily
-3. Uses Google Speech Recognition API for transcription
+4. Uses Google Speech Recognition API for transcription
-4. Displays the transcribed text
+5. Captures and stores metadata with transcriptions
+6. Maintains a history of all transcriptions
+7. Enables text file exports of transcriptions with metadata
-5. Automatically cleans up temporary files
+8. Automatically cleans up temporary files